etendosoftware/docs/compiled_docs.md

     - _language_: Language
     - _dataUser_: all data related to the user.
 It has a typed interface that can be found in the file `src/interfaces/index.ts`
     - _isDev_: boolean that identifies whether the application is configured in development (true) or production (false) mode.
+    - _Camera_: a component previously integrated into Etendo Mobile has now been seamlessly transferred to the subapps.
+This particular component boasts a remarkable QR code scanning capability, enhancing the overall functionality of the subapps.

 In this example, we will receive these params in App.tsx of the subapp: